fbpx

 Latest updates

-Why will modelling assist in environmental water outcomes?
+How does modelling assist in achieving water for the environment outcomes?

-Modelling enables us to take detailed knowledge and extend it to be relevant to the spatial and temporal scales at which management decisions need to be made – ultimately the whole of the Murray-Darling Basin.
+Modelling lets us take complex knowledge, and extend it to be relevant to the spatial and temporal scales at which management decisions need to be made – ultimately the whole of the Murray-Darling Basin.

-Most managers and scientists rely on their own perceptions and experience when making decisions about environmental watering –we term this their ‘mental model’.
-These mental models provide individuals with expectations about how an ecosystem would respond to environmental watering, and what the risks and benefits might be.
+Most managers and scientists rely on their own perceptions and experience when making decisions about water for the environment – we call this their ‘mental model’.
+These mental models provide individuals with expectations about how an ecosystem might respond to environmental watering, and what the risks and benefits might be.
 Different managers may, however, have different models.
-It can be difficult to identify cause-and-effect pathways as the accuracy of mental models is difficult to assess, also, mental models leave an organisation if individuals move on.
+It can be difficult to identify cause-and-effect pathways, as the accuracy of mental models is difficult to assess.
+Mental models also leave an organisation if individuals move on.

-Models also provide us with the opportunity to run ‘what-if’ scenarios so that we can improve our understanding of the impact of environmental watering compared with a business-as-usual approach (i.e. to understand the impact of the environmental water itself), or for example, assess the impact of environmental water under a range of climate scenarios.
+Models also provide us with the opportunity to run ‘what-if’ scenarios so that we can improve our understanding of, for example, the ecological response of different parts of the Basin to water for the environment under different climate scenarios.

 Image: Flow-MER modelling team at work.
 Photo credit: Ashley Macqueen